GraFiddle/angular-chart/README.md

 ##### zoom.onzoom : function
 Callback whenever a zoom event is fired.
 Works also for the subchart.

 ---
+#### tooltip : Object
+Defines the tooltip.

+---
+##### tooltip.displayFormat : function
+Defines the format for the numbers in the tooltip. e.g. tooltip.displayFormat = d3.format(".0%") to get a percentage format.
+A reference of all d3 format functions can be found [here](https://github.com/mbostock/d3/wiki/Formatting)

+---
 #### legend : Object